scala/scala3/docs/docs/reference/enums/desugarEnums.md

 ### Other Rules

 A normal case class which is not produced from an enum case is not allowed to extend `scala.Enum`.
-This ensures that the only cases of an anum are the ones that are explictly declared in it.
+This ensures that the only cases of an enum are the ones that are explictly declared in it.